 - Development Centres – provide a local entry point to the player pathway for U13s – U17s

-- Academy Centres – delivered in 49 counties, provide a high quality talent programme for identified players in U13 – U17 age groups
+- Academy Centres – delivered in 49 counties, provide a high-quality talent programme for identified players in U13 – U17 age groups

-- Performance Centres – are based across the country providing frequent, high quality training with the best coaches for U15 and U17 players
+- Performance Centres – are based across the country providing frequent, high-quality training with the best coaches for U15 and U17 players

 - Futures Cup – supports player development within a high-intensity and pressurised best v best tournament environment

-- Advanced Apprenticeship in Sporting Excellence (AASE) - programme provides additional training and sport-related education for U17 players selected from Performance Centres
+- Advanced Apprenticeship in Sporting Excellence (AASE) – the programme provides additional training and sport-related education for U17 players selected from Performance Centres

 - National Age Group Squads (NAGS) – are selected at U16 and U18 age groups for girls and boys.
 NAGS provides the first taste of international competition for our young players